ITfoxtec/FoxIDs/docs/claim-transform.md

 - Find the `given_name` claim value with regex `^(?<map>\S+)\s\S+$`

-### Remove the default added authentication method name from sub
+### Remove the default added authentication method name from `sub`

-The authentication method name is default added to the `sub` claim ID value as a post name divided by a pipe e.g., `some-auth-method|my-external-user-id`.
+The authentication method name is default added to the `sub` claim value as a post name divided by a pipe e.g., `some-auth-method|my-external-user-id`.

-You can do a transform replace claim on the `sub` claim to remove the default added post value.
+You can do a replace claim on the `sub` claim to remove the default added post value.

 The transformation will split the value in the `sub` claim and replace the claim with a new `sub` only containing the original ID.